 Solution 1: Install good caching plugins

 Caching is one of the most important ways that you can greatly improve the performance of your WordPress website.
 Thankfully, as with all things WordPress-related there are plugins you can use to help with this.
-Some good examples of WordPress caching plugins include WP Rocket and Swift Performance.

 By caching the compiled operation codes of PHP scripts, OPcache enable sites to serve page content significantly faster.
 The good news is most shared hosting providers allow their users to install OPcache extension from their control panel.
 So – to make use of this option to load your website faster, simply login to your hosting control panel and enable this function.